George-Ogden/dynamic-type-checker/README.md

 # Dynamic Type Checker

-Take that bear type "roar"

-This repo was typed in dvorak.
+This repo is under development.